OmerBhatti/Text-To-Video/Readme.md

 ### Text-To-Video
-This Programs Converts Text File to Images and then those images to Video
+This Program Converts Text File to Images and then those images to Video

 ### How To Run??
     pip install -r requirements.txt